stevana/stateful-pbt-with-fakes/README-unprocessed.md

 ```{.haskell include=src/Example/FileSystem/Interface.hs snippet=prog}
 ```

-We can then use the fake filesystem when we integration test and thus get fast and deterministic tests, and then use the real filesystem when we deploy.
+We can then use the fake file system when we integration test and thus get fast and deterministic tests, and then use the real file system when we deploy.

 ```{.haskell include=src/Example/FileSystem/Interface.hs snippet=testDeploy}
 ```